 AC is 120 volt (or 240) alternating current and DC power supply is direct current at a single voltage; it doesn't alternate.

-AC (alternating current) and DC (direct current) are different things.
+AC power (alternating current) and DC power (direct current) are different things.
 AC is used in most electrical power systems because the voltage varies over time as the generator turns at 60 cycles per second.
 Voltage is the push of electricity while current is how much electricity flows through something in one second.
 Well known example: if your battery has 12 volts on it, then you need 12 volts x 1 amp = 12 watts to get a watt of power into something electrically.

 AC will cause AC power current to flow through a DC power supply because the electricity is pushing against the circuit components and making them move in a manner that causes alternating current with polarity having been reversed.